zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Erasing any part of the box leads to a signed projected area mismatch for certain angles.
 Therefore, the constraint may seem to imply that the microsurface must be continuous, but that is not the case.
 The issue lies in the *translation invariance*, which simply means that the projected area of an object is independent of its location.
 This property may seem innocuous at first, but, coupled with the linearity, it spells disaster: we may freely translate different microfacets in different directions without affecting the value of the integral.

-Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or a salad), we may additionally specify its *visible projected area*
+Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or a salad[^52]), we may additionally specify its *visible projected area*

+[^52]: In technical terms, the surface may have a very short auto-correlation distance.

 $$ \tag{2a}
 \begin{aligned}